Beyonce’s Mother Tina Knowles Lawson Celebrates Singer’s Birthday In Instagram Post

 It’s already your birthday where you are ❤️So Happy Birthday to the nicest , owner of the most beautiful, generous , loving hearts ever !!!!
 Brilliant too!
 Always thinking , planning, analyzing, strategizing , how you can make everything you touch better!
 On this day you were 4 months old and i couldn’t even control the excitement and pride and the all encompassing love i felt for you , my first born ❤️ I made a vow to love and cherish you everyday .
 For the rest of my life !
 Sometimes i can’t believe out of all the incredible people in the world i was chosen by God to be your mom❤️!
 The day that you and your sister entered this world were the two best days of my life , hands down !!
 It is a privilege to have carried you two in this body ❤️ Enjoy your B-Day !!!
 No one deserves it more !!
 I love you Mom❤️❤️❤️❤️????????????????????????????????????

-While Beyonce will be celebrating her birthday on the road as she continues her “On The Run II” tour with husband Jay-Z, but perhaps she will receive a surprise that matches the one she received while on tour in 2017.
-On that occasion, the singer’s friends that include former First Lady Michelle Obama and tennis superstar Serena Williams paid tribute to her by donning the look from Beyonce’s smash hit song “Formation”.
+While Beyonce will be celebrating her birthday on the road as she continues her “On The Run II” tour with husband Jay-Z, perhaps she will receive a surprise that matches the one she received while on tour in 2017.
+On that occasion, the singer’s friends that include former first lady Michelle Obama and tennis superstar Serena Williams paid tribute to her by donning the look from Beyonce’s smash hit song “Formation.”

-Also included in the tribute to Beyonce was Former Destiny’s Child bandmates Michelle Williams and Kelly Rowland, Knowles Lawson, mother-in-law Gloria Carter, and Jay-Z’s grandmother, Hattie White.
+Also included in the tribute to Beyonce was former Destiny’s Child bandmates Michelle Williams and Kelly Rowland, Knowles Lawson, mother-in-law Gloria Carter, and Jay-Z’s grandmother, Hattie White.

-While Beyonce is not performing tonight as the “On The Run II” tour takes a brief break before kicking off again on September 11 at AT&T Stadium in Arlington, Texas.
+Beyonce is not performing tonight as the “On The Run II” tour takes a brief break before kicking off again on September 11 at AT&T Stadium in Arlington, Texas.

-While the singer isn’t exactly forthcoming on social media greatly values her privacy, preferring to reveal more on her albums, Beyonce may give us a glimpse into her life and plans due to the occasion.
+While the singer isn’t exactly forthcoming on social media as she greatly values her privacy, preferring to reveal more on her albums, Beyonce may give us a glimpse into her life and plans due to the occasion.
 Maybe she will be inspired by the photo Knowles Lawson released and take the opportunity to simply reflect on her life and career.